 Good Is Not Nice: The Imperium is generally viewed favorably, but this is a government that grew largely through conquest and isn't afraid to put down rebellions hard.

-Half-Human Hybrid: Averted, but the different sub-species of humans can interbreed, with the inhabitants of the Third Imperium being largely a mixture of Vilani (humans from Vland) and Solomani (humans from Earth).
+Half-Human Hybrid: Averted, but many of the different sub-species of humans can interbreed, with the inhabitants of the Third Imperium being largely a mixture of Vilani (humans from Vland) and Solomani (humans from Earth).
+Most of the Darrians are actually a mixture of the original Darrian race and Solomani humans as well.

 The Third Imperium is more a straightforward Empire (albeit a semi-benevolent one), but still has elements of this including taking time to flatter substates for ideological and policy reasons.